rayrajbir/Lok_Sabha_analysis/README.md

 ## Usage

 1. **Data Analysis**: Explore the data using the Jupyter notebooks provided in the `notebooks` directory.
-2. **Model Training**: Train the machine learning models using the scripts in the `models` directory.
+2. **Model Training**: Train the Random Forest model using the scripts in the `models` directory.
-3. **Prediction**: Use the trained models to make predictions on new data.
+3. **Prediction**: Use the trained model to make predictions on new data.

 ## Results

-The project achieved an accuracy of X% on the test dataset, with significant insights gained from the EDA.
+The project achieved an accuracy of 96% on the test dataset, with significant insights gained from the EDA.
 The detailed results and findings are documented in the `reports` directory.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get involved.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to modify this template to better suit the specifics of your project and include any additional sections that you find necessary.